Battle of Philippopolis (1208): Origins of the conflict

 After the armies of the Fourth Crusade seized Constantinople, the Byzantine capital, in 1204, they established a new empire on previously Byzantine territories and continued to fight the states which emerged from the Byzantine Empire - the Despotate of Epiros in Europe and the Nicaean Empire in Asia Minor.
 Its Emperor Baldwin I rejected the peace proposal of the Bulgarian Emperor Kaloyan and on the following year the Crusader army was annihilated by the Bulgarians in the battle of Adrianople and Baldwin himself was captured and died as a prisoner in Tarnovo.

-However, Kaloyan was murdered during the siege of Thessaloniki in 1207.
+However, Kaloyan was murdered during the siege of Thessalonica in 1207.
 The conspirators were organized by his cousin Boril who succeeded the Bulgarian crown.
 The new Emperor had to cope with the supporters of the country's legitimate heir Ivan Asen II who was juvenile at that time.
 This gave precious time for the Latin Empire to reorganize.